-In Canada’s Capital, we don’t just endure winter — we embrace it!
-Blanketed with a fresh layer of snow, Ottawa–Gatineau’s vast network of parks and trails becomes a winter wonderland.
+In the National Capital Region, we don’t just endure winter, we embrace it!
+With a little help from Mother Nature, our experts transform Ottawa–Gatineau’s vast network of parks, trails and pathways into a winter wonderland.

 Plan your visit